 2. Digital Twin and Thread

 Digital Twins is a fascinating new concept and trend of PLM, which refers to developing a model of a physical product in an online or virtual space.
 A digital thread is different from a digital twin.
 It refers to the management of product data from start to end.
 Both concepts are, however, closely related to PLM infrastructure.
 Data scientists and PLM engineers associate digital threads with a communication framework that starts from the conception of a product and lasts till the product’s expiration.
-A digital thread is very crucial to PLM because it explains the connection of product data and the changes that it goes through during a product’s life cycle at various stages.
+A digital thread is crucial to PLM because it explains the connection of product data and the changes that it goes through during a product’s life cycle at various stages.
 These changes and product information showcase the real product at any given point in time.
-When these changes reflect in virtual space, it becomes a digital twin.
+When these changes are reflected in virtual space, it becomes a digital twin.

 While a digital twin is a virtual depiction of a physical product, it means that the actual product or the physical twin also exists in real life.
 The real-life physical product is represented through PLM.
 Both objects are associated or attached to one another.
 The Healthcare sector is a popular example of an industry implementing the concept of digital twins.
 This trend will continue to grow because it helps medical practitioners and doctors analyze tailored data from the digital twins of a physical product.
 It will also study how patients, doctors, and machines work around different situations.
 The digital twin technology in PLM could revolutionize forecasting methods.
-It will identify patterns and compare the databases and study those patterns and trends.
+It will identify patterns compare the databases and study those patterns and trends.

 Any changes made to the physical product align with the digital twin and vice versa.
 Compliance studies the effects of a product in a controlled environment, which will lay the foundation for real-world products.
 The digital twin must undergo the same changes and modifications as the physical item to study its coherence.